xoeye/purify/README.md

 ### Argument name

-It's highly recommended to follow a convention where the object that you're mutating is the last positional argument to your function.
+It's highly recommended following a convention where the object that you're mutating is the last positional argument to your function.
 This is generally better for the composition of many partially-applied functions transforming the same object.